zzzprojects/EntityFramework-Extensions/docs/pages/troubleshooting/foreign-key-constraint-autodetectchanges-disabled.md

 ### Cause

-One cause could be simply a wrong save order provided by either Entity Framework or our library.
+One cause could be simply a wrong save order provided by either Entity Framework or EFE Library.

 ### Cause Source
 The main reason that could cause this issue is disabling AutoDetectChanges and not enabling it before the SaveChanges/BulkSaveChanges.

-In your example you provided, there is no reason why you should disable DetectChanges.
-Since you use the AddRange method, the “DetectChanges” method is called only once, so you don’t suffer from performance issue from it (way less..).
+When the AutoDetectChanges is disabled, there is no check about the relationship, and that could cause sometime the Item to be added before a new Category!
+Leading to the Foreign Key issue.

-When the AutoDetectChanges is disabled, there is no check about the relationship, and that could cause sometime the ScenarioItem to be added before a new ScenarioCategory!
-That will obviously lead to cause the Foreign Key issue.
+In additional, there is no reason why this code should disable DetectChanges.
+Since the AddRange method is used, the “DetectChanges” method is called only once, so don't suffer from a performance issue.

 ### Fix